-It is important to have frank, open discussions with your cancer care team.
-They want to answer all of your questions, no matter how minor they might seem.
+It is important to have honest, open discussions with your cancer care team.
+They want to answer all of your questions, so that you can make informed treatment decisions.
 For instance, consider these questions:

 - Where is my cancer located?

 - Has my cancer spread beyond where it started?

 - What is my cancer's stage (extent) , and what does that mean?

 - Will I need other tests before we can decide on treatment?

 - Will I need to see other doctors or health care professionals?